ahrushko-blackbird/D365-PowerKanban/README.md

 This is a custom PCF control for displaying a Kanban inside D365 datasets.

 > Entity Metadata, PowerKanban configs, views and card forms are cached for the lifetime of your browser session.
-This greatly improves performance
+This greatly improves performance.
 If any issues occur, close your browser and reopen it again to clear the sessionStorage.

 Features so far: